reflectoring/reflectoring.github.io/_posts/tips/testing/2018-09-01-100-percent-test-coverage.md

 The code coverage tool must:

-* allow us to define exclusions / false positives
+1. allow us to define exclusions / false positives
-* create a report about cleaned code coverage (i.e. taking into regard the exclusions)
+2. create a report about cleaned code coverage (i.e. taking into regard the exclusions)
-* create a report about actual code coverage (i.e. disregarding the exclusions)
+3. create a report about actual code coverage (i.e. disregarding the exclusions)
-* allow to break a build at <100% cleaned code coverage
+4. allow to break a build at <100% cleaned code coverage

-I really don't know which of the tools out there support all of that, but I'm determined to find out at least for the Java ecosystem.
-I will then update this article.
+[JaCoCo](/jacoco) is a tool that supports all of the above bullet points except creating a coverage report about the actual code coverage when we have defined exclusions.

-If you have any ideas about tools that support this, let me know in the comments!
+If you know of a tool that supports all of the above features, let me know in the comments!

 ## Conclusion